 Patients with LF-LG severe AS and reduced LVEF have been shown to benefit from AVR, with greater risk of postoperative mortality associated with an absence of LV contractile reserve on preoperative low-dose dobutamine stress echocardiography.
 In analysis of data from a multicenter study of patients with this condition, the authors found an apparent independent association between ≥3+ TR and all-cause and cardiovascular mortality, regardless of whether the patient underwent AVR.
 Although it is possible that significant functional TR is an independent risk factor, it is likely that it is a marker of more advanced left- and possibly right-sided heart disease.
 Whether intervention on TR at the time of AVR affects mortality is still open to question.

-Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Mitral Regurgitation
+Clinical Topics: Cardiac Surgery, Heart Failure and Cardiomyopathies, Invasive Cardiovascular Angiography and Intervention, Noninvasive Imaging, Valvular Heart Disease, Atherosclerotic Disease (CAD/PAD), Aortic Surgery, Cardiac Surgery and Heart Failure, Cardiac Surgery and VHD, Acute Heart Failure, Interventions and Coronary Artery Disease, Interventions and Imaging, Interventions and Structural Heart Disease, Echocardiography/Ultrasound, Mitral Regurgitation